Dhalai district: Administration

 The district has a Zone of Tripura Tribal Areas Autonomous District Council, headed by a Zonal Development Officer.
 The police department is headed by a Superintendent of Police.
-Sub-jails are in Kamalpur and Gandacherra.
+Sub-jails are in Kamalpur and Gondatwisa.
 The Sub-divisions are headed by a Sub-Divisional Magistrate and Collector, who is in charge of revenue, elections, land records, birth and death registration, tribal welfare and law and order.
 At the R.D.
 Block, a Block Development Officer is administrative head who implements all the government development schemes in the villages like MGNREGS, Indira Awaas Yojana, Swachh Bharat Abhiyan etc. At the village level, the Rural Panchayat Secretary assists Gram Sabha and Gram Panchayat in administration.

 Publicly elected representatives under Panchayati Raj Institution

 There are two Municipal Councils at Ambassa and Kamalpur and 137 Gram Panchayats (under Government of Tripura) or Village Committees (under TTAADC) headed by a chairperson.
 At the Rural Development (RD) Block level Block Advisory Committee and Panchayat Samiti headed by a chairperson.
 Zilla Parishad is the apex institution at the district level headed by a Sabhadhipati.